nancylu94/CPSC-1710-Final-Project/README.md

 - Internet connection for OpenAI API calls

 **Processing time:** ~2-3 minutes depending on document size and API response time.

+#### AI Chat Assistant (RAG-Enabled)

+After analysis is complete, the **chat assistant** automatically appears in the **right sidebar** where you can:

+**Two modes of questioning:**

+1. **Analysis questions** - Ask about the extracted scores and indicators:
+   - "Why did the company score low on operating margin?"
+   - "What are the biggest sustainability concerns?"
+   - "How does the CapEx spending compare to healthy ranges?"

+2. **Document search questions** - Ask questions that require retrieving from the original PDFs:
+   - "What does the report say about supply chain risks?"
+   - "Find mentions of lithium battery suppliers"
+   - "Show me the company's future EV production plans"
+   - "Does the report mention any regulatory violations?"

+**How it works:**
+- The assistant automatically detects when a question needs document retrieval (keywords like "report says", "find", "mention", "search")
+- Uses RAG (Retrieval-Augmented Generation) to search the original PDF embeddings for relevant passages
+- Combines extracted analysis data with retrieved document excerpts for comprehensive answers
+- Maintains conversation history throughout your session
+- **Sidebar design** keeps the investor summary and analysis visible in the main area while you ask questions

+**Features:**
+- ✅ Context-aware responses with specific numbers and evidence
+- ✅ Conversation history tracking
+- ✅ Access to both structured analysis AND raw document content
+- ✅ Clear chat history button
+- ✅ Sidebar design keeps analysis visible while chatting

 ---